 Even if those results just lead to more brand awareness!

 My favorite way to do this is to have an influencer media kit template with case studies.
-In the case studies, you would highlight the purpose of the previous partnerships and the outcomes.

 Why Should Influencers Pitch to Brands